code-with-amitk/Code-examples/Libraries/Serialize_Deserialize/Rust/Serde/README.md

   - [1.
 Serializing Structure](#e1)

 ## Serde
-This is framework/library to Serialize/DeSerialize various data formats(JSON, toml, bson(used in mongodb), rusto_dynamodb and many more) and send.
+Framework/library to Serialize/DeSerialize various data formats(JSON, toml, bson(used in mongodb), rusto_dynamodb and many more) and send.

 ### Examples
 <a name=e1></a>